nwneisen/mke-docs/content/docs/operations/authentication/_index.md

 ### Expiry

-The `expiry` section of the configuration file allows you to set the expiration time for refresh and id tokens.
-These should be set in the format of number + time unit (e.g. `1h` for one hour).
+You can use the `expiry` section of the configuration file to set the expiration time for refresh and id tokens, in the format of number + time unit format.
+For example, `1h` to designate one hour.

 ```yaml
 authentication: